 Since day one, our purpose has been to support the needs of the Dunedin community, providing families with more than simple kindergarten or daycare.
 We will nurture your child‘s first steps on an exciting educational journey, supporting them as they explore and thrive.

 Pioneers offer a range of options to suit the modern family.
-We currently operate five fully licensed and chartered early years education centres in Dunedin and have 40 educators providing a home-based service.
+We currently operate four fully licensed and chartered early years education centres in Dunedin and have 40 educators providing a home-based service.
 All our services meet the Ministry of Education’s Early Childhood Regulations and are reviewed regularly by the Education Review Office.

 All Pioneers educators are highly qualified to deliver quality education programmes based on Te Whariki Matauranga mo nga Mokopuna o Aotearoa the New Zealand Early Childhood Curriculum.

 The pioneering spirit of the men and women who worked tirelessly to establish one of the earliest childcare organisations in Dunedin lives on in every aspect of our organisation.
-From the teachers and home-based educators who nurture the children on their educational journey, to the children themselves - the young pioneers who love to discover, explore and challenge themselves every day.
+From the teachers and home-based educators who nurture the children on their educational journey to the children themselves - the young pioneers who love to discover, explore and challenge themselves every day.
 Here’s how the Dunedin Community Childcare Association was founded:

 Stage one began with the provision of a full day centre originally occupying two adjacent wooden villas in Forth Street which are now to be found at 86 Elm Row and 76 Russell Street.
 The financial impetus was provided by an International Women’s Year grant of $5,000 with encouragement from Dunedin Teachers’ College, Work and Income New Zealand and the enthusiastic people of Dunedin.
 Stage two commenced in April 1978 with Dunedin Community Childcare Association starting the family daycare home-based scheme, offering alternative child care options for the families of Dunedin.